-Although travel is limited this year, we are leveraging technologies and resources to engage with the world in new and innovative ways.
-In this context, the Center for Global Business introduces the #KeepGlobalSmith initiative.
+Although travel is limited this year, the Center for Global Business is leveraging technologies and resources to engage with the world in new and innovative ways.
+In this context, CGB introduces the #KeepGlobalSmith initiative.
 This initiative seeks to support and encourage innovations in global teaching and programming that gives students opportunities to engage with peers, companies, content, and cultures around the world in new and exciting ways.

 The #KeepGlobalSmith Grant

-The Center for Global Business (CGB) announces a grant competition to support teaching innovations in global learning for the online environment.
-Since COVID-19 has created restrictions on global travel, it becomes important for us as a school community to find new ways to expose our students to the world and contribute to their development as future global business leaders.
+CGB announces a grant competition to support teaching innovations in global learning for the online environment.
+Since COVID-19 has created restrictions on global travel, it becomes important for Maryland Smith to find new ways to expose students to the world and contribute to their development as future global business leaders.

 In the absence of study abroad this year, the transition to online learning creates new opportunities for global learning.
 It makes it possible to connect people, students, and classrooms in different parts of the world.
 Such connections hold great potential for enriching the classroom experience here at the Smith School.
 It also creates new opportunities to bring in new sources that would be more difficult to schedule in a regular, in-person course.
 This initiative seeks to support and encourage teaching innovations in global learning that leverage now ubiquitous communication technologies to enrich student experiences.
 The grant can be used to support any teaching activity that significantly enhances global learning, including: